Taraba State: Politics

-The state government is led by a democratically elected governor who works closely with members of the state's House of Assembly.
+The state government is led by a democratically elected governor and the state's House of Assembly.
 The capital city of the state is Jalingo.

 Electoral system

 The governor of the state is selected using a modified two-round system.
-To be elected in the first round, a candidate must receive a plurality of votes and over 25% of votes in at least two-thirds of the state and local government areas.
-If no candidate passes the threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.
+To be elected in the first round, a candidate must receive a plurality of votes and over 25% of votes in at least two-thirds of state and local government areas.
+If no candidate passes the threshold, a second round is held between the two candidates that received a plurality of votes in the most local government areas.

 Healthcare

-Taraba State has several hospitals and health care centers, some of them are:
+Taraba State has several hospitals and health care centres, including: